MicrosoftDocs/PowerShell-Docs/reference/v3/Utility/Format-Custom.md

 Required: False
 Position: Named
 Default value: False
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -Expand
 Formats the collection object, as well as the objects in the collection.
-This parameter is designed to format objects that support the ICollection \(System.Collections\) interface.
+This parameter is designed to format objects that support the ICollection (System.Collections) interface.
 The default value is EnumOnly.

 Valid values are: